Winter 2021 Term

 Why can’t I drop-in to campus to study?

-As Fall 2020 Term continues, we are taking every precaution to help protect people from exposure to the COVID-19 virus.
-Main campus is open but with limited access.
+RDC is taking every precaution to help protect people from exposure to the COVID-19 virus while following Government measures and College protocols.
+Main campus is open, but with limited access.
 To manage the number of people on campus at a given time, we’re asking only those who require to be on campus to come.
 This might include students who have scheduled shops or labs, students who have booked a space in the Library, or those coming for another specific purpose.
-To book a space in the Library, click here.

 RDC Main Campus